wq/wq/docs/app/model.js.md

 **wq/model.js** is a [wq.app] module providing a simple API for working with lists or collections of similar objects.
 It uses [wq/store.js] to retrieve the underlying JSON data from e.g. a REST API.

+> Note: wq/outbox.js is a new module in wq.app 0.8.0.
+In wq.app 0.7.4 and earlier, the model functionality was embedded within wq/store.js as `getList()` and related APIs.
+See the [0.7 docs] for the old API.

 ## API

 `wq/model.js` is typically imported via [AMD] as `model`, though any local variable name can be used.